 On November 7, 2017, more than 100 people gathered at the Omni Parker House in Boston in celebration of gb&d’s fourth annual Women in Sustainability Leadership Awards.
 From empowering others to lower their carbon footprint to establishing guidelines so builders know just what’s in their materials, these women are making the world a better place.

-The Boston awards dinner included speeches from Halstead/MetroFlor’s Chief Sustainability Officer Rochelle Routman and USGBC’s Kimberly Lewis, senior vice president of market transformation and development for North America, as well as comments from each of the winners. gb&d created the awards to celebrate the achievements of women who making lasting change and strives to identify, support, and give opportunities to future women in leadership.
+The Boston awards dinner included speeches from Halstead/MetroFlor’s Chief Sustainability Officer Rochelle Routman and USGBC’s Kimberly Lewis, senior vice president of market transformation and development for North America, as well as comments from each of the winners. gb&d created the awards to celebrate the achievements of women who are making lasting change and strives to identify, support, and give opportunities to future women in leadership.

 “I felt honored to be part of this group of strong, conscientious, and forward-thinking women,” says winner Virge Temme, owner of Virge Temme Architecture.
 “Hearing their stories and learning of their accomplishments earned in spite of the obstacles they faced made me feel, for the first time in my career, like I was not alone—like I had comrades in arms.
 The experience also made me even more determined to provide what opportunities I can for other women and girls so they can join this powerful force, and together we will make the world a better place.”